NIREEKSHITH45/Azure-OpenAI-and-Form-Recognizer-Workshop/lab_instructions/getting-started(v2).md

 > [!IMPORTANT]
 *For a smoother experience during the hands-on lab, it's important to thoroughly review both the instructions and the accompanying notes.
 This will help you navigate through the tasks with ease and confidence.*

-This hands-on lab will guide you in using Azure’s advanced tools, including OpenAI LLM, Azure AI Search, and Form Recognizer, to create intelligent systems that enhance productivity and deliver personalized experiences.
+This hands-on lab will guide you in using Azure’s advanced tools, including OpenAI LLM, Azure AI Search, and Azure AI Document Intelligence, to create intelligent systems that enhance productivity and deliver personalized experiences.

 ## Support Contact